After a catastrophic fire in 2017, the Five Star Cameron House resort fully re-opened in…

 Our Inspector's view

-Cameron House has undergone an extensive refurbishment project which saw the main hotel reopening in September 2021.
+Cameron House underwent an extensive refurbishment project before it reopened a few years ago.
 You’ll still find two excellent golf courses, a world-class spa and a host of indoor and outdoor sporting activities available, as well as the Marina.
-A choice of restaurants, including Cameron Grill, Boat House, Tavern and The Clubhouse at Cameron which between them offer a wonderful range of cuisine.
+There's also a choice of restaurants, including Cameron Grill, Boat House, Tavern and The Clubhouse at Cameron which between them offer a wide range of cuisines.
 The Great Scots Bar boast over 265 different whiskies along with a wide array of cocktails.
 The family friendly leisure pool and facilities adds another level of choice for your stay.

 Features